-- (1) Cost-effectiveness The incremental costs of this approach are the cost of the control channel for both the primary and the secondary users and the cost of the broker, so $C_I = C_B + N_S \times (C_C + C_L) + (C{CP} \times N_P)$ , where $C_B$ is the cost of the broker, $C{CP}$ is the incremental cost of the control channel for the primary user, and $C{CP}$ is the number of primary users.
-If there is a centralized interface for the primary user where it feeds the required data to secondary users through the control channel, then $C{CP}$ is the number of primary users.
-If there is a centralized interface for the primary user where it feeds the required data to secondary users through the control channel, then $C{CP}$ is the number of primary users.
-If there is a centralized interface for the primary user where it feeds the required data to secondary users through the control channel, then $C{CP}$ is the number of primary users.
-If there is a centralized interface for the primary user where it feeds the required data to secondary users through the control channel, then $C{CP}$ is the number of primary user. - (2) Spatial and temporal precision The spatial precision in this approach is very high, since there is direct cooperation between the users; the spatial precision should be at least as good as sensor network spatial precision.
+- (1) Cost-effectiveness The incremental costs of this approach are the cost of the control channel for both the primary and the secondary users and the cost of the broker, so $C_I = C_B + N_S \times (C_C + C_L) + (C{CP} \times N_P)$, where C_B is the cost of the broker, C{CP} is the incremental cost of the control channel for the primary user, and N_P is the number of primary users.
+If there is a centralized interface for the primary user where it feeds the required data to secondary users through the control channel, then $N_P = 1$.
+The cost per transmission to the user would consist of a transaction fee (paid to the broker to cover C_B and a spectrum use fee, which varies with demand) - (2) Spatial and temporal precision The spatial precision in this approach is very high, since there is direct cooperation between the users; the spatial precision should be at least as good as sensor network spatial precision.
 Temporal precision is also high due to the cooperation. - (3) Transmission efficiency The main overhead that detracts from transmission efficiency is the negotiating overhead prior to each transmission.
-Thus, $\varepsilon_T = T_T/(\overline{T_N} + T_T)$ , where $\overline{T_N}$ is the average time to negotiate. - (4) Ability to acquire broader context All context information would be passed from the broker to the secondary user, so it only be limited by capacity of the control channel and the capabilities of the secondary user's device.
+Thus, $\varepsilon_T = T_T / (\overline{T_N} + T_T)$, where $\overline{T_N}$ is the average time to negotiate. - (4) Ability to acquire broader context All context information would be passed from the broker to the secondary user, so it only be limited by capacity of the control channel and the capabilities of the secondary user's device.